nacho692/pa-dlna-chromecast/docs/source/configuration.rst

     audio data as defined by `RFC 2586`_) have this option set to ``s16be`` as specified by the RFC and it cannot be modified by the user.

-    See the pulseaudio supported `sample formats`_.
+    See the Pulseaudio supported `sample formats`_.

   *rate*
-    The pulseaudio sample rate (default: 44100).
+    The Pulseaudio sample rate (default: 44100).

   *channels*
     The number of audio channels (default: 2).